strubium/LostCitiesSquared/README.md

 * New "geopol" profile.
 Generate cities with the power of [GeoPol!](https://github.com/markgyoni/geopol)
 * Tweeks to the "onlycity" profile.
 Railways + Highways.
 * Un-privated all the hidden "base" profies.
 * Removed the water that generates inside buildings
+* Stopped using dungeon loot in citys.

 ## Future Plans
 * A palette that uses MWC Props
-* Stop using dungeon loot in citys.
 * A config system for city loot as 1.12.2 doesnt support datapacks
 * Remastered Chisel profile (It will look nicer)